hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

                 - easy to measure progress
                 - easy to set time-scale
             - reason to use
-                - to ensure system requirements are valid
+                - to ensure System requirements are valid
                         - and understoof by all
                 - quickest method to obtain feedback
             - disadvantages